Brandy Smith

 About Matt

-As the Technology and Data Analytics Industry Specialist, Matt develops strategic employer partnerships to expand internship and job opportunities for students pursuing careers in emerging technologies, data-driven roles, and innovation-focused fields.
+As the Employer Relations Manager – Technology and Data Analytics, Matt develops strategic employer partnerships to expand internship and job opportunities for students pursuing careers in emerging technologies, data-driven roles, and innovation-focused fields.
 A two-time graduate of Binghamton University, he holds a Bachelor’s degree in Business Administration with concentrations in Marketing and Management Information Systems, as well as a Master of Business Administration.

 Prior to joining the Fleishman Career Center, Matt supported Binghamton University students in the School of Management and the Watson College of Engineering and Applied Science through career development and employer engagement roles.
 In his current role, he supports students interested in technology and data careers across campus and actively engages with employers to create recruiting and experiential learning pipelines.